marcsgil/slmcontrol/docs/README.md

 on a terminal.

-It will work of the box for Window.
+It will work of the box for Windows.
 That is also the expected behavior for MacOS, but it has not been tested.
 For Linux, you will need to manually install [wxPython](https://wxpython.org/pages/downloads/) before using this package.

 If you encounter the error `libSDL2-2.0.so.0: cannot open shared object file: No such file or directory`, you need to install the package `libsdl2-2.0-0` (on Ubuntu, run `sudo apt install libsdl2-dev`).